← Back to blog

 How Much Does an OpenClaw Agent Actually Cost?

 Most teams deploying AI agents have no idea what they actually cost.
-They see a monthly LLM bill and assume that is the full picture.
-It is not.
+They see a monthly LLM bill and assume that's the full picture.
+It's not.

 We built ClawTrait specifically to answer this question: what is the true cost of running an OpenClaw agent, and is it worth it?